-PELAGIOS is a pelagic ocean exploration tool that fills a gap in the array of observation instruments that exist in biological oceanography, as transparent and fragile organisms (> 1 cm) are up to now undersampled by both net-based and optical systems.
-The PELAGIOS video transects are comparable to ROV video transects and can be obtained in a cost-effective way.
-The resulting data can provide information on diversity, distribution and abundance of large (> 1cm), fragile zooplankton and some nekton, and also of rare species.
-Due to the collection of HD color video, behavior, color and position in the water column are documented which may provide additional ecological information.
-Thus, the system complements gear that are suitable for stratified observations and collections of robust mesozooplankton and micronekton (MOCNESS, Hydrobios Multinet, and others) and optical systems that are suitable for high-resolution sampling of small and abundant organisms (e.g. VPR, UVP5) (e.g. Benfield et al., 2007; Picheral et al., 2010; Biard et al., 2015).
-The instrument can be deployed with a small team and from vessels of opportunity, in transmission or 'blind' mode.
-The relatively simple design limits technical failures and makes the PELAGIOS a reliable tool for oceanic expeditions.
-While thus far the system has only been deployed in the open ocean, it can be used in any pelagic environment with water that has reasonable clearance and visibility.
-The data obtained after annotation of the video can be uploaded into databases (e.g., the large database PANGAEA) after publication of the results allowing for efficient data sharing and curation.
+PELAGIOS is a pelagic ocean exploration tool that fills a gap in the array of observation instruments that exist in biological oceanography, as transparent and fragile organisms (>1 cm) are up to now under-sampled by both net-based and optical systems.
+The PELAGIOS video transects are compa-80 rable to ROV video transects and can be obtained in a costeffective way.
+The resulting data can provide information on diversity, distribution and abundance of large (> 1 cm), fragile zooplankton and some nekton and also of rare species.
+Due to the collection of HD color video, the behavior, color, 85 and position of larger gelatinous planktonic organisms in the water column are documented, which may provide additional ecological information that cannot be obtained by nets or existing plankton recorders.
+The PELAGIOS system complements gear that is suitable for stratified observations and col- 90 lections of robust mesozooplankton and micronekton (MOC-NESS, Hydrobios Multinet, and others) and optical systems that are suitable for high-resolution sampling of small and abundant organisms (e.g., VPR, UVP5) (e.g., Benfield et al., 2007; Picheral et al., 2010; Biard et al., 2015 95 strument can be deployed with a small team and from vessels of opportunity, in transmission or blind mode.
+Due to the relatively simple design we experienced limited technical failures, which makes the PELAGIOS a reliable tool for oceanic expeditions.
+While thus far the system has only been 100 deployed in the open ocean, it can be used in any pelagic environment with water that has reasonable clearance and visibility.
+The data obtained after annotation of the video can be uploaded into databases (e.g., the large database PAN-